Juliette Kando is a dancer, choreologist, author on fitness and health, and Fellow of the Benesh Institute at the Royal Academy of Dance.

-To treat and cure a stiff or painful neck or shoulder, we follow the upward progression in body awareness versus gravity.
-I have written other articles in which I began at the feet—which is the base or foundation of the whole body—and then worked our way up to the ankles, knees, pelvis, waist, torso, etc. In this article, regarding the neck and shoulders, we begin by exploring the base, or the shoulder area, to create a strong foundation that supports the neck and head.
-As shown in the following table of contents we first discuss what causes neck and shoulder pain in the first place.
+To relieve pain and stiffness in the neck, we follow the upward progression in body awareness versus gravity.
+I have written other articles in which I began at the feet—which is the base or foundation of the whole body—and then we worked our way up to the ankles, knees, pelvis, waist, torso, etc. In this article, regarding the neck, we begin by exploring the base of the neck which is the shoulder area, to create a strong foundation that supports the neck and head.
+As shown in the following table of contents we first discuss what causes neck pain in the first place.

 - Shoulder Muscles & Shoulder Alignment